 Why do people still follow Brazilian superstitions?

 We are sure every Brazilian superstition has a story and tradition behind it.
 A lot of this comes down to the highly religious nature of the country and also the popular and respected folklore.
 Most superstitions still pass down from generation to generation.
-Many people just have a good laugh when talking about it, but most Brazilians are serious about them.
+Many people just have a good laugh when talking about it, but most Brazilians are serious about it.
 Even if many of these make no sense at all, there is no denying the effect the Brazilian culture has on people in the country.

 When you study at Caminhos Language Centre, you not only learn Brazilian Portuguese.
 Part of our classes is making sure you immerse yourself in the culture, history, and traditions of the country.
 You will study Portuguese, while learning about the music, celebrations, idioms, and food of Brazil, among many other things.